 40. Card Return: We may at any time require you to return your Card in the manner notified by us.
-In such event, we will replace your Card with a Card having any equivalent Stored Value or Travel Pass, but we may still charge your Payment Card for any transactions incurred on the original Card which have not yet been charged.
+In such event, we will replace your Card with a Card having any equivalent Stored Value or Travel Pass.

 41. Cancellation of Cards: If a Card that is registered to you is lost or stolen, or is rendered non-functioning, you may ask us to cancel that Card by:

 (a) calling us on 0800 555 345.
-You will also be required to supply your Card number, full name, and answer some security questions; and
+You will also be required to supply your Card number, full name, and answer some security questions; or

 42. Transfer of Stored Value: You may request the transfer of any residual Stored Value or Travel Passes from a Card to a replacement Card.
 When you request a transfer of Stored Value or Travel Pass:

-(c) we will do our best to promptly cancel the original Card and we will transfer any Stored Value or Travel Pass (as at the time you requested the transfer) via a nine digit number (Card Token).
+(a) we will cancel the original Card and we will transfer any Stored Value or Travel Pass (as at the time you requested the transfer) via a nine digit number (Card Token).
 The Card Token can be collected using your new Card at any Authorised Merchant or Snapper Kiosk or via the Snapper App;

-(d) we will not be responsible or liable for any loss or damage that you may suffer as a result of any delay in delivery of the replacement Card, or as a result of us delivering the replacement Card to the address specified in your order; and
+(d) we will not be responsible or liable for any loss or damage that you may suffer as a result of any delay in delivery of the replacement Card Token, or as a result of us delivering the replacement Card to the address specified in your order; and

-(e) our determination as to the amount of Stored Value transferred to the replacement Card shall be final and conclusive, but we reserve the right to make subsequent adjustments to that determination if we obtain transaction records which indicate that an adjustment is required to the amount of Stored Value transferred.
+(e) our determination as to the amount of Stored Value transferred via a Card Token shall be final and conclusive, but we reserve the right to make subsequent adjustments to that determination if we obtain transaction records which indicate that an adjustment is required to the amount of Stored Value transferred.

 TRANSPORT SERVICE PROVIDERS AND TRANSPORT SERVICES